jared-richardson/doseCLIP/README.md

 this.
 The script also has a Pytest testing script (**test_join_binding_regions.py**) and associated testing files.
 This can be used on your system by typing the `pytest` command in the script's directory (after installing pytest).
 The options for the **join_binding_regions.py** script can be found using the command `python3 collapse_pcr_duplicates.py -h`.
 The script requires paired-end Illumina sequencing data.
 The script can take all the Piranha BED files and produce a single combined GTF file.
+The script should be executed twice for each doseCLIP sample set.
+One GTF file should be generated using only the regular CLIP samples.
+This will be used for later analyses involving normalized counts.
+A second GTF file should be generated using the regular CLIP files and the SM Input controls.
+This will be used to filter out binding regions that are likely not authentically RBP bound regions.
 ## Step 5: Counting the reads.
 Now the reads are ready to be counted.
-Count all the CLIP and SM samples.
+Count all the CLIP and SM samples in two separate iterations.
 To count the reads I use subread.
 The page for subread can be found here- https://subread.sourceforge.net/.
 The command I use is below. -T should be set to the number of threads desired to be used when running.
 All
 HITS-CLIP samples developed for each doseCLIP experiment should be counted together.
 The '-a' parameter should be the joined GTF file from the previous step.
+One counts file should be produced using the GTF that was generated using only the regular CLIP samples.
+This count file should only count the regular CLIP sample reads.
+A second count file should be produced using the regular CLIP samples and the SM Input controls.
+The GTF file used for these counts should be the one that was generated using the SM Input controls and the regular CLIP samples.
 ```
 featureCounts -T 1 -p -O \
 -a piranha_generated_gtf.gtf \